 This in the end is what it is all about ACTION!
 Get involved!
 Take your issue and tell the world what you think.
 Inform people.
 Answer questions.
 March.
 Petition.
 Volunteer.
-You will have a choice for this marking period to involve yourself in two of six action arenas.
-You may do more for extra credit.
-In addition each group will learn how to create an informational flyer that could be used for your intervention (s).
-Guidelines for this flyer follow Groups will also be responsible for five more news articles written up in the shortened version.
+While this part of the intervention is so important for success, time has relegated it to Extra Credit...but it will be A LOT OF EXTRA CREDIT....